-The Interestings is what people call a sprawling novel—”ambitious,” “sweeping,” “engrossing”—in part because it is impressive in scope: the book centers on a handful of characters whose development must extend from their precocious adolescence all the way through middle age.
+The Interestings is what people call a sprawling novel—”ambitious,” “sweeping,” “engrossing”—in part because it is impressive in scope.
+The book centers on a handful of characters whose development must extend from their precocious adolescence all the way through middle-age.
 And Wolitzer does a near-magical job of creating these people, who rise to the challenge of seeming real and rich at every point in their fictional lives, whether at 15 years old or 50.
 The book is also a testament to the steady—yet sometimes abrupt—progression of life itself, taking us as it does through presidencies and political movements, through the gentrification of New York City, through the gradual transformative power of the computer age, and the sudden transformative power of 9/11.

-To grow older is to contend with this ceaseless passage of time, and to find yourself quantifying that passage in ever-larger increments: months become years become decades; children who seemed a second ago to be learning their first words are now heading off to college; friends with whom you shared deep thoughts in the quiet intimacy of a camp tent are now dealing with bills and marital strife and illness.
+To grow older is to contend with this ceaseless passage of time, and to find yourself quantifying that passage in ever-larger increments: months become years become decades.
+Children who seemed a second ago to be learning their first words are now heading off to college; friends with whom you shared deep thoughts in the quiet intimacy of a camp tent are now dealing with bills and marital strife and illness.
 To read The Interestings is to grow old with Jules and Ash and Ethan and Jonah, and to think in turn (perhaps reluctantly) of one’s own aging, and whether one is as happy or creatively fulfilled as one’s younger self anticipated being, to the extent that one’s younger self bothered anticipating anything beyond college graduation.

-I don’t know that I consistently identified with the quiet malaise that runs through The Interestings, in part because I don’t feel particularly nostalgic for my own wry, awkward youth.
+I don’t know that I identified with the quiet malaise that runs through The Interestings, in part because I don’t feel particularly nostalgic for my own wry, awkward youth.
 There is no period in my adolescence that I could point to and say “That was when I felt most like myself,” at least not relative to the way I feel now, as a grown-up separated by over a decade from the emotionally exhausting demands of being a teenager.
 Youth was great in the ways expected of youth—a lack of responsibility and an abundance of possibility—but being an adult has always felt more natural to me, conducive as it is to lists and plans and the ceaseless management of Errands.
 Still, I found myself touched by Wolitzer’s examination of growing up, of how relationships make (or don’t make) the transition into adulthood, of how we adjust our expectations in life, and of how those adjustments affect us.
 Mostly, of how much simpler it all used to be.
 “If you’d gone to another [camp], you would have met an entirely different group of people and become friends with them.”
 Jules is told at one point in the novel.
 “Yeah, you were lucky you got to come here when you did.
 But what was most exciting about it when you were here was the fact that you were young.”

 TITLE: The Interestings